Rodney Roloff, Senior Mortgage Advisor specializing in LOCAL DPA PROGRAMS loans for California Written by Rodney Roloff

 Orange County and Inland Programs

-Orange County’s MAP program provides up to $80,000 in deferred payment assistance for buyers earning up to 80% of Area Median Income.
-The 3% simple interest loans carry 30-year terms.
+Orange County’s MAP (Mortgage Assistance Program) provides $40,000-$80,000 in deferred payment assistance for buyers earning up to 80% of Area Median Income.
+The 3% simple interest, deferred payment loans carry 30-year terms with repayment due at sale, refinance, or transfer.
+Visit ochcd.org for County program details.

-NeighborWorks Orange County operates additional DPA programs including CalHome, CalHFA coordination, and proprietary assistance designed for local market conditions.
+NeighborWorks Orange County operates additional programs including CalHome, CalHFA coordination, and proprietary assistance designed for local market conditions.
+NWOC provides informational workshops, free counseling services, and down payment assistance access.
+Contact NeighborWorks at nwoc.org or call (714) 490-1250 for current program availability.

 These programs address Orange County’s challenge of maintaining workforce housing while managing some of California’s highest home prices.